 A Valedictorian is a representative of the graduating class who speaks on behalf of the graduates at the commencement ceremonies.
-The Valedictorian is chosen by a staff committee and represents all qualities that we value as an RBSS Community: Character, Extracurricular Involvement and Community Service, as well as a high level of Academic Achievement, holding one of the highest GPA's of the graduating class.
-In addition the valedictorian should demonstrate an ability to communicate well, leadership ability, and be 'well-rounded'.
+The Valedictorian is chosen by a staff committee and represents all qualities that we value as an RBSS Community: Character, Extracurricular Involvement and Community Service, as well as a high level of Academic Achievement, holding one of the highest GPA of the graduating class.
+In addition, the valedictorian should demonstrate an ability to communicate well, leadership ability, and be well-rounded.

-SCHOOL RESOURCES AND SUPPORTS
+SCHOOL RESOURCES AND SUPPORT

-What supports are available to students?
+What Support is Available to students?